In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prosciutto, squash, and grape skewers with quinoa-arugula salad

-We challenged our chefs to pile their fave summer flavors onto skewers—and they delivered.
-Savor this unforgettable, sweet and salty mix of prosciutto-wrapped squash with juicy grapes and onion.
+We challenged our chefs to pile their favorite summer flavors onto skewers—and they delivered.
+Savor this irresistible sweet and salty mix of prosciutto-wrapped squash with juicy grapes and onion.

 In your bag